benjamindkilleen/benjamindkilleen.github.io/_drafts/how-to-hold-office-hours.md

   - Chicago
 ---

-# Part I: Listening
+# Part I: How to Hold Office Hours

-I remember Professor O'Leary wore circular spectacles and a wide brimmed wizard's hat whenever I saw him.
-Probably, it was a modest bucket hat, yet the man was so much like a wizard himself that a gray conical cap seems just as likely and better suited to him.
+Professor O'Leary wore circular spectacles and a wide brimmed wizard's hat.
+Probably, it was a modest bucket hat, but the man was so much like a wizard himself that a gray conical cap seems just as likely in my mind.

-Peter, as he preferred to be called, spent Tuesdays at UChicago.
+Peter, as he preferred to be called, spent Tuesdays on campus.
 He taught a number of courses in creative writing, including the succinctly titled "Wizards," and a much beloved "Intro to Genres:
 Science Fiction."
 Among the undergrads, "Wizards" and "Sci-fi" had an awe-inducing reputation and a lengthy waiting list.
-I just barely managed to secure a seat in both, first by carefully planning my schedule (second years get priority for arts classes) and later by emailing Peter two minutes after classes dropped, thereby slipping in despite being halfway through fourth year.
+I just barely managed to secure a seat in both, first by carefully planning my schedule (second years get priority for the arts) and later by emailing Peter two minutes after classes dropped, thereby slipping in despite being halfway through fourth year.

 Indeed, Peter's courses were highly sought-after but not for the usual reasons.
-Already-burnt out pre-meds and comp-sci majors preferred to fill our arts requirement with something easy.
+Already burnt out pre-meds and comp-sci majors preferred to fill our arts requirement with something easy.
 We felt we had insufficient energy, between lab reports and breadth-first-search and fiuring out what Hobbes meant by the "State of Nature," to take on an unnecessary challenge.
 Art History reportedly involved rote memorization.
 The drama course "Taps" had an almost legendary dearth of weekly readings.
 Wizards, on the other hand, assigned a different book each Tuesday, on top of the writing assignments for workshop, and sci-fi had an even heavier workload.
-Yet Peter's waitlist was never empty, and his students couldn't wait to get started.
+Yet Peter's waitlist was never empty.

-I think the pre-meds and comp-sci majors needed a class like Wizards.
+In a way, the pre-meds and comp-sci majors desperately needed a class like Wizards.
 We needed to create a space, within the highly structured world of academia, for something we loved.
 I allowed us to think about old sages with walking staffs and pointy hats with the same rigor as delta-epsilon proofs on dusty chalkboards.
 While Intermediate Mechanics introduced first order constraints, Sci-fi gave us free reign of the cosmos.
 Peter understood these students.
 He welcomed us with a delighted grin.

 In both classes, the professor conducted on-on-one meetings with every student.
 Lacking an office on campus, he invited us to stroll around the Midway, a twenty-five or thirty minute circuit, in